Young Sheldon: Development

 In November 2016, it was reported that CBS was in negotiations to create a spin-off of The Big Bang Theory centered on Sheldon Cooper as a young boy.
 The prequel series, described as "a Malcolm in the Middle-esque single-camera family comedy" would be executive produced by The Big Bang Theory co-creator Chuck Lorre and producer Steven Molaro, with The Big Bang Theory co-creator Bill Prady expected to be involved in some capacity, and intended to air in the 2017–18 season alongside The Big Bang Theory.
 The initial idea for the series came from Jim Parsons (who portrays the adult Sheldon on The Big Bang Theory), who passed it along to The Big Bang Theory producers.
 On March 13, 2017, CBS ordered the spin-off Young Sheldon series, which was created by Lorre and Molaro.
 Jon Favreau directed and executive produced the pilot.
 Parsons, Lorre, Molaro and Todd Spiewak also serve as executive producers on the series, for Chuck Lorre Productions and Warner Bros.
 Television.
 On September 27, 2017, CBS picked up the series for a full season of 22 episodes.
 On January 6, 2018, the show was renewed for a second season, which premiered on September 24 of that same year.

 On February 22, 2019, CBS renewed the series for both a third and a fourth season.
 The third season premiered on September 26, 2019.
 Warner Bros.
 Television suspended production on March 13, 2020, due to the COVID-19 pandemic, leaving the third season with only 21 episodes.
-Production for the fourth season began on September 22, 2020, but was paused on October 9, 2020, for one day, due to a positive COVID-19 test.
-The fourth season premiered on November 5, 2020.
+Production for the fourth season began on September 22, 2020, and premiered on November 5, 2020.
 Production for the fourth season concluded on March 15, 2021.

 On March 30, 2021, CBS renewed the series for a fifth, sixth, and seventh season.
 The fifth season premiered on October 7, 2021.
 The sixth season premiered on September 29, 2022.
+The seventh season was on hold due to 2023 Writers Guild of America strike.
+In October of that year, writing resumed when the strike ended.
+The seventh and final season premiered on February 15, 2024.
+On November 14, 2023, CBS announced that the series would end after seven seasons, with the series finale airing on May 16, 2024.
+The final season consisted of a total of 14 episodes, and it finished filming on April 16, 2024.